Here at Eton Digital we eagerly welcomed the announcement that the 8th version of Drupal would incorporate various major Symfony components.

-Here at EtonDigital we eagerly welcomed the recent announcement that the new version of Drupal would incorporate various major Symfony components.
-Now, as the August release date for this new Drupal release (#8) approaches, there’s a steadily increasing buzz building on various development blogs about the implications for how we will design and build websites after the release – what these sites will be able to do – and how well they will be able to perform.
+As the release date for that Drupal release (#8) was approaching, there was a steadily increasing buzz building on various development blogs about the implications for how we will design and build websites after the release – what these sites will be able to do – and how well they will be able to perform.

-In short, it seems this new version will offer developers the best of both worlds – CMS and frameworks.
-As a PHP framework, one of Symfony’s biggest strengths is that it is built around independent modules which can be activated separately, without needing to interact with eachother – meaning that it is a superb tool if you prize good performance from websites (who doesn’t?).
+As a PHP framework, one of Symfony’s biggest strengths is that it is built around independent modules which can be activated separately, without needing to interact with each other – meaning that it is a superb tool if you prize good performance from websites.

-Finally, there’s also a superb in-depth blog post from Drupal founder Dries Buytaert covering some of the more general changes in the forthcoming Drupal release – mainly how they plan to deal with the problem of ever – increasing complexity as the CMS matures and expands and how to maintain a reasonable level of accessibility for users.
-Very exciting times are ahead for Drupal/Symfony developers!
+Finally, there’s also a superb in-depth blog post from Drupal founder Dries Buytaert covering some of the more general changes in the forthcoming Drupal release – mainly how they planned to deal with the problem of ever – increasing complexity as the CMS matures and expands and how to maintain a reasonable level of accessibility for users.

 Those were very exciting times are for Drupal and Symfony developers!